remkohdev/kafka101/Lab02/README.md

     $ vi mykafka.properties
     ```

+* Press the 'i' key to enable INSERT mode,
-* For USER and PASSWORD use the values from the Event Streams service credentials,
+* Copy-paste the following properties, for 'USER' and 'PASSWORD' use the values from the Event Streams service credentials,

 	```text
 	sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="USER" password="PASSWORD";